Tories suffer losses in first electoral test for Sunak

 Labour gained control of Plymouth, where the Tories had run a minority administration – a result branded “terrible” by Government minister and local MP Johnny Mercer – then did the same in Stoke-on-Trent, another general election battleground.

+In Hertsmere, where Deputy Prime Minister Oliver Dowden is MP, the Tories lost control of the council, with 13 councillors voted out while Labour gained seven and the Lib Dems six.

-Tamworth, Brentford and North West Leicestershire fell from Tory administrations to no overall control.
+Tamworth, Brentford, North West Leicestershire and East Lindsey also fell from Tory administrations to no overall control.

 Labour replaced the Tories as the largest party in Hartlepool and Worcester.